Azure-Samples/iot-hub-nodejs-intel-edison-vibration-anomaly-detection/README.md

 ### Software prerequisites
   - [Visual Studio 2015](https://www.visualstudio.com/)
-  - A Serial terminal, such as [PuTTY](http://www.putty.org/), so you monitor debug traces from the devices.
+  - A Serial terminal, such as [PuTTY], so you monitor debug traces from the devices.
   - [Intel XDK](https://software.intel.com/en-us/intel-xdk)

 ### Services setup
-In order to run the sample you will need to do the following:
+In order to run the sample you will need to do the following (directions for each step follow):
   - Create an IoT hub that will receive data from devices and send commands and notifications back to it
   - Create an Event hub into which we will post alerts triggered by the Stream Analytics job
   - Create a Stream Analytics job that will read data from the IoT hub and post alerts into the Event hub